f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Left click on a header to sort the table by the data in that column.
 * Double clicking in an ICAO ID cell will open a Web browser and search for the corresponding aircraft on https://www.planespotters.net/
 * Double clicking in an Callsign cell will open a Web browser and search for the corresponding flight on https://www.flightradar24.com/
 * Double clicking in an Az/El cell will set the aircraft as the active target.
-The azimuth and elevation to the aicraft will be sent to a rotator controller plugin.
+The azimuth and elevation to the aircraft will be sent to a rotator controller plugin.
 The aircraft information box will be coloured green, rather than blue, on the map.
 * Double clicking on any other cell in the table will centre the map on the corresponding aircraft.

 <h2>Map</h2>

 The map displays aircraft locations and data geographically.
-Four types of map can be chosen from in the Display Settings dialog: Aviation, Avation (Dark), Street and Satellite.
+Four types of map can be chosen from in the Display Settings dialog: Aviation, Aviation (Dark), Street and Satellite.

 ![ADS-B Demodulator Map](../../../doc/img/ADSBDemod_plugin_map.png)